PalomaCue/cloudera-ml-vm/README.md

 ## About
+* <a href="https://docs.anaconda.com/anaconda/user-guide/tasks/integration/cloudera" > Anaconda in Cloudera CDH </a>

+Anaconda empowers the entire data science team -  data engineers, data scientists, and business analysts - to analyze data in Hadoop and deliver high value, high impact predictive and machine learning solutions with Python.

+Anaconda can be installed on a CDH cluster as a parcel.

 * <a href="https://jupyterhub.readthedocs.io/en/latest/" > JupyterHub </a>

 With JupyterHub you can create a multi-user Hub which spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.